 12. Garasuki (ガラスキ) and Honesuki (骨すき)

-The Japanese version of a boning knife, it’s perfect to break down poultry as well as red meat.
-Garasuki and Honesuki both are characterized by its triangular blade, sharp tip, and tough blade.
-Garasuki is larger in size and heftier than a Honesuki.
-While the knives are not made for cutting through bones, the nifty blade is best to maneuver around tight spaces.
+The Japanese version of a boning knife is perfect for breaking down chicken and red meat.
+Garasuki and Honesuki are characterized by their triangular blade, sharp tip, and tough blade.
+Garasuki is larger and heftier than a Honesuki.
+While the knives are not made for cutting through bones, the nifty blade is best for maneuvering around tight spaces.

 Garasuki and Honesuki